All posts

 error prevention tooltips

-6. Help tooltips
+6. Help Tooltips

 loom's help tooltips

-7. Social sharing
+7. Social Sharing

 For example, here Pinterest is using a tooltip to guide users to its social sharing features.
 It has placed a CTA with a casual one-liner copy, thus not being too pushy in its tooltip.
 It has also provided a ‘Not Now’ option for users to exit the tooltip.
 Here, Pinterest has managed to trigger social sharing without distracting or frustrating users.